Battle of Long Khánh: Battle

-The operation commenced on 5 June with the insertion of blocking forces consisting of Australian, New Zealand and US troops, followed by the aerial insertion of 3 RAR.
+The operation commenced on June 5th with the insertion of blocking forces consisting of Australian, New Zealand and US troops, followed by the aerial insertion of 3 RAR.
 The landing zone (LZ) was clear of large trees to about 200 m and was secured by the M113 armoured personnel carriers (APCs) from A Squadron.
-As A Company landed it was suddenly engaged by intense fire, which also targeted the unsecured B Company LZ 1300 m to the south-west.
+As a company landed, it was suddenly engaged by intense fire, which also targeted the unsecured B Company LZ 1300 m to the southwest.
 The firing eased after a few minutes, however, thereby allowing the insertion of the remaining companies.
 The Australians subsequently began patrolling and it soon became apparent that they had been dropped within 500 m of an extensive bunker system.

-Signs of a strong PAVN/VC presence were detected almost as soon as 3 RAR began its sweep, while the blocking elements also had a number of sightings, and a few contacts with small parties moving north.
+Signs of a strong PAVN/VC presence were detected almost as soon as 3 RAR began its sweep, while the blocking elements also had a number of sightings and a few contacts with small parties moving north.
 Possibly alerted by allied air and road movements, the PAVN/VC seemed to be avoiding open combat.
-Late on the afternoon of 6 June, 5 Platoon, B Company, located what was thought to be the main PAVN/VC position, however with nightfall approaching, it was decided not to press the attack that night.
-During the evening a few shots were exchanged between the Australians and VC, and the Australian platoon subsequently withdrew into a night harbour.
+Late on the afternoon of June 6th, 5 Platoon, B Company, located what was thought to be the main PAVN/VC position, however with nightfall approaching, it was decided not to press the attack that night.
+During the evening a few shots were exchanged between the Australians and VC, the Australian platoon subsequently withdrew into a night harbour.

 At 06:00 artillery commenced bombarding the position, and following a half-hour of preparation, 5 Platoon resumed its advance expecting the PAVN/VC to have vacated the position during the night, as they had done numerous times in the past.
 However, after having proceeded only 90 m the Australians came under heavy fire from the front and both flanks, suffering several casualties in the initial volleys.
 It soon became apparent that the platoon was pinned down on the edge of a strongly defended and well-concealed bunker system, with the platoon commander calling for assistance from helicopter gunships, as well as indirect mortar fire rather than risking further casualties by withdrawing.

 Moving to support the platoon in contact, Scott ordered D Company to conduct an assault against the flank and rear of the bunker complex, mounted in APCs with tanks in support.
 Two troops of Centurions spearheaded the assault through the jungle from the north, and they soon began receiving heavy small arms fire and rocket-propelled grenades, one of which subsequently caused external damage.
-Realising that the bunker system was larger than previously estimated, the tanks were forced to halt while the infantry were brought up to begin the assault.
+Realising that the bunker system was larger than previously estimated, the tanks were forced to halt while the infantry was brought up to begin the assault.